connervieira/Assassin/README.md

 ### Status Lighting

-Assassin can interface with WLED status lighting systems to provide immersive, attention grabbing alerts while driving.
+Assassin can interface with RGB lights via WLED to provide immersive and attention grabbing alerts while driving.
+When configured as such, these status light alerts allow Assassin to sit in the background, and issue important to the driver in a clean, integrated, OEM-like manner.

 ### Audio Alerts